John McColville1

 Last Edited=3 Sep 2006

-Clara Berner was the daughter of John Berner and Anna Dyerlinck.1 She married Lt.-Gen. Patrick Ruthven, 1st and last Earl of Brentford, son of Sir William Ruthven and Katharine Stewart, in 1633.1 She died in August 1679.2 Her will was probated on 26 November 1679.2
+Clara Berner was the daughter of John Berner and Anna Dyerlinck.1 She married Lt.-Gen. Patrick Ruthven, 1st and last Earl of Brentford, son of Sir William Ruthven and Katharine Stewart, in 1633.1 She died in August 1679.2 Her will was proven (by probate) on 26 November 1679.2

-From 1633, her married name became Ruthven.1 As a result of her marriage, Clara Berner was styled as Baroness Ruthven of Ettrick in 1639.
-As a result of her marriage, Clara Berner was styled as Countess of Forth on 27 March 1642.
+From 1633, her married name became Ruthven.1 After her marriage, Clara Berner was styled as Baroness Ruthven of Ettrick in 1639.
+After her marriage, Clara Berner was styled as Countess of Forth on 27 March 1642.

 Citations